ROCm/HIP/docs/old/reference/kernel_language.rst

    :description: This chapter describes the built-in variables and functions that are accessible from the HIP kernel.
 It's intended for users who are familiar with CUDA kernel syntax and want to learn how HIP differs from CUDA.
-   :keywords: AMD, ROCm, HIP, CUDA, kernel language syntax, HIP functions
+   :keywords: AMD, ROCm, HIP, CUDA, c++ language extensions, HIP functions

 ********************************************************************************
-Kernel language syntax
+C++ Language Extensions
 ********************************************************************************

 HIP provides a C++ syntax that is suitable for compiling most code that commonly appears in